microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 For example, as the user’s hand approaches a pressable button, the [`ShellHandRayPointer`](xref:Microsoft.MixedReality.Toolkit.Input.ShellHandRayPointer) should stop showing, and the [`PokePointer`](xref:Microsoft.MixedReality.Toolkit.Input.PokePointer) should be engaged.

-This is handled by the [`DefaultPointerMediator`](xref:Microsoft.MixedReality.Toolkit.Input.DefaultPointerMediator), which is responsible for determining which pointers based on the state of all pointers.
+This is handled by the [`DefaultPointerMediator`](xref:Microsoft.MixedReality.Toolkit.Input.DefaultPointerMediator), which is responsible for determining which pointers are active based on the state of all pointers.
 One of the key things this does is [disable far pointers when a near pointer is close to an object](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_development/Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/Pointers/DefaultPointerMediator.cs#L127).

 It's possible to provide an alternate implementation of the pointer mediator by changing the [`PointerMediator`](xref:Microsoft.MixedReality.Toolkit.Input.MixedRealityPointerProfile.PointerMediator) property on the pointer profile.